 - Your face is visible, and you are not wearing a hat or face covering

-- Position your face or the photo page of your ID in the centre of the circle on the screen
+- Position your face or the photo page of your ID in the centre of the oval on the screen

 - Click take photo